alex-cory/mvc-website/README.md

  mvc-website
 ===========

-[This is a website](http://roomatematcher.com/) I built that uses a home made MVC framework.
+[This is the website](http://roomatematcher.com/) I built that uses a home made MVC framework.
 I built it from the ground up.
 The only thing I didn't build was the ADODB library I used to add and get posts to the database.
 The database used was MySQL (PHP MyAdmin).

 ![alttext][website]